lzqsd/OptixRenderer/README.md

   </bsdf>
 </shape>
 ```
 Notice that the `id` of brdf should be consistent with the material defined by `usemtl` commmand.
-We also support scale and translate object.
+We also support scale, translate and rotate an object.
 The format is exactly the same as mitsuba.

 ### Emitter
 We support three kinds of emitter, area light (`area`), point light (`point`), flash light (`flash`) and environment map (`envmap`).